webclinic017/pyportlib/README.md

 # PortfolioCore

-Python package used to build stock portfolios based on transaction data.
+Python package used to build equity portfolios based on transaction data.
+Built around AlphaVantage API, but more data sources can be implemented

 ###  Planned Functionalities
+    - Performance tracking
     - Portfolio analytics
-    - Performance tracking
     - Quantitative research
+    - Portfolio Construction
     - Optimisation
+    - Backtesting